State of exception: Examples

 An example from Nazi Germany is the Reichstag Fire (the arson against the German parliament) which led to President von Hindenburg's Reichstag Fire Decree following Hitler's advice.
-This decree indefinitely suspended most of the Weimar Republic’s civil liberties, including habeas corpus, freedom of expression, freedom of the press, freedom of association, and the right to public assembly.
-A month later, after the government had used these powers to arrest Communist and Social Democrat members, the Reichstag passed the Enabling Act, with the legal assistance of Schmitt, allowing Hitler to rule without the Reichstag’s consent.
-Although couched as a temporary measure, the state of exception remained in place until Hitler’s defeat in 1945, allowing him to rule under what amounted to continuous martial law.
+This decree indefinitely suspended most of the Weimar Republic's civil liberties, including habeas corpus, freedom of expression, freedom of the press, freedom of association, and the right to public assembly.
+A month later, after the government had used these powers to arrest Communist and Social Democrat members, the Reichstag passed the Enabling Act, with the legal assistance of Schmitt, allowing Hitler to rule without the Reichstag's consent.
+Although couched as a temporary measure, the state of exception remained in place until Hitler's defeat in 1945, allowing him to rule under what amounted to continuous martial law.

 The consequences of entering a state of exception may unroll slowly.
 "Even the original Reichstag Fire was not the Reichstag Fire of our imagination—a singular event that changed the course of history once and for all," Gessen wrote, pointing out that the Second World War did not begin for another six years after the Reichstag had burned.

 Another example of the use of the state of exception is arguably prevalent in the Mandate for Palestine and Israel until the early 1960s.
 According to scholar Noura Erakat in her work Justice for Some: Law and Question of Palestine (2019), the British Mandate for Palestine had constituted a "sovereign exception".
 This is arguable because, in contrast to other Category A mandates such as the Mandate for Syria and the Lebanon, the British mandate for Palestine prohibited the Palestinian communities to gain provincial independence in its plight for self-governance, even if other League of Nations mandates aimed to grant the right of independence to other native Arab communities at the end of each mandate period.
 Erakat highlights this point by referring to the Mandate authorities' response to the 1936–1939 Arab revolt in Palestine, where pre-existing legal orders were relinquished in response to the rise in violence.

 In the case of the modern state of Israel from its inception to the early 1960s, Erakat argues that a state of exception was part of the way civil administration treated the livelihoods and properties of Palestinian inhabitants in the state of Israel and those who fled during and after the 1948 Palestine war.
 Erakat refers to the defence emergency regulations passed and laws passed by the Israeli Knesset in the 1950s to highlight how property and land belonging to Palestinian inhabitants left empty after the war, were subject to the sovereign exception under the banner of security considerations.

+On March 27, 2022, the Legislative Assembly of El Salvador approved a state of exception in accordance with Article 29 of the Salvadoran constitution.